Top 10 most photogenic wonders in Thailand

 Get the shot: A large national park in Surat Thani province, Khao Sok offers beautiful scenery and untouched jungle.
 With a large lake at its heart, Khao Sok is perfect for wildlife and nature photographers, as well as those looking to get off the beaten track.
 Since most people visiting Surat Thani head straight to the beaches, you might end up getting the lake, and a boat, to yourself for the ideal photo.

 Uninterrupted sea views

 The luxury resorts in Thailand are some of the most magnificent properties in the world, with swimming pools to match.
 Most 5-star hotels have either rooftop or infinity pools, allowing for uninterrupted sea views and amazing photos.
 Koh Samui is probably the best island for luxury, with almost every high end hotel offering stunning sea vistas from their balconies.
-The Conrad Hotel on Koh Samui is situated facing a few uninhabited national park islands, and from each room you can admire tropical islands on the horizon.
+Six Senses Samui, located on the north east coast of Koh Samui, blesses travellers with a stunning infinity pool with jaw-dropping vistas of the ocean.